Night markets 101: how to eat your way through Taipei

 Pepper buns are all about heat and aroma: crisp baked exterior, juicy filling, and a pepper-forward flavor profile that wakes up your palate.

 Have a plan: pepper bun first, then something lighter (fruit or tea), then something crunchy or sweet to finish.
-This keeps your meal balanced and fun.
+This keeps your meal balanced and fun, and stops one rich item from filling you up too early.

 Hand-picked next reads to make your Taipei plan smoother.